DasLab/CDSfold_SU/README.md

-# CDSfold Update
+# CDSfold SU (Stanford Update)
-This repo is an update the of the CDSfold algorithm to modern C++ while maintaining performance.
+This repo is an update the of the CDSfold mRNA design algorithm to modern C++ while maintaining performance.

+In addition, the repo fixes up some compilation issues with recent versions of ViennaRNA folding and explores use of higher temperature folding and 'jittered' energy functions to increase diversity of mRNA solutions.

 The original CDSfold codebase is now available [on Github](https://github.com/gterai/CDSfold), but is not, to our understanding, under active development.
-As a result, we have chosen to implement this update as a separate, detached repository rather than a conventional fork.
+As a result, a group of developers based at Stanford has chosen to implement this update as a separate, detached repository rather than a conventional fork.

 ## Install:
 Before compiling the source codes, you need to install